-To investigate the answer, I first familiarized myself with the existing suite of Microsoft Hacking Stem Lesson Plans.
+To explore what defines a successful science classroom experience, I first familiarized myself with the existing suite of Microsoft Hacking Stem Lesson Plans.
 I also explored Youtube channels and subreddits related to science experiments for kids as well as research happening in MIT Media Lab's Lifelong Kindergarten aiming to redefine creative learning.
-I synthesized my learnings into key observations that I used as grounding principles for ideation.

-Assembling the tools with which they will experiment provides sense of ownership.
+Assembling the tools with which they will experiment provides sense of ownership, which gets students invested.

 The topic at hand must be framed in an exciting way that inspires student engagement.

 In response to our formative research, we ideated a collection of concepts that each aligned to a different NGSS standard.
 We sketched what these concepts might look like and described how they would be used by students.

 We took our collection of ideated concepts to our Microsoft sponsor and the MHCI+D studio for feedback.
 We used dot voting to allow individuals in the studio to indicate which concepts felt especially interesting, complicated, or safe.
 This helped us identify three front-runners.

 Brain Activity Simulator

 A kit exploring how different parts of the brain activate for different types of work